A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-\begin{rem} When $\dOU=0$, an OU type growth-fragmentation with characteristics $(\sigma, c , \nu, 0)$ is a compensated fragmentation with characteristics $(\sigma, c , \nu)$ in the sense of Definition 3 in \cite{Bertoin:CF}.
-To avoid duplication, this case will be implicitly excluded hereafter. \end{rem}

 Roughly speaking, $\sigma\geq 0$ describes the fluctuations of the size, the constant $c\in \R$ represents the deterministic dilation (resp. erosion) coefficient when $c>0$ (resp. $c<0$).
 The measure $\nu$ is called the \emph{dislocation measure}.
-For every $\sd\in \Sd$, a fragment of size $x>0$ splits into a sequence of fragments $x \sd$ at rate $\nu(d\sd)$.
+For every $\sd\in \Sd$, a fragment of size $x>0$ splits into a sequence of fragments $x \sd$ at rate $\nu(\dd \sd)$.
 The constant $\dOU\in \R$ characterizes the speed at which the size of a fragment evolves towards (when $\dOU >0$) or away from (when $\dOU <0$) the value $1$ (as the central location of an OU type process is $0$).

-Due to Definition~\ref{Ch4:defn:BOUPF} and ~\ref{Ch4:defn:BOUP}, an OU type growth-fragmentation $\Xsd$ is always assumed (without loss of generality) to start from one fragment of unit size, i.e. $\Xsd(0):= (1,0,0,\ldots)$, unless otherwise specified.
+\begin{rem} In the following, an OU type growth-fragmentation $\Xsd$ is always assumed (without loss of generality) to start from one fragment of unit size, i.e. $\Xsd(0):= (1,0,0,\ldots)$, unless otherwise specified. \end{rem} \begin{rem} When $\dOU=0$, an OU type growth-fragmentation with characteristics $(\sigma, c , \nu, 0)$ is a compensated fragmentation with characteristics $(\sigma, c , \nu)$ in the sense of \cite[Definition~3]{Bertoin:CF}.
+To avoid duplication, this case will be implicitly excluded hereafter. \end{rem}

+Theorem~\ref{Ch4:thm:meanZ} can be easily transferred to OU type growth-fragmentations.
+Correspondingly, the \emph{cumulant} of $\Xsd$ is given by

+By the discussion before Theorem~\ref{Ch4:thm:meanZ}, as \eqref{Ch4:eq:nu} holds, we still have that $\dom$ is a right-unbounded interval containing $[2,\infty)$, and that $\kappa$ is convex and continuous on $\dom$.